-- Participants' medical surveillance programs screened a total of 7,982 workers for beryllium sensitization (BeS) in CY2021, which included 1,277 new workers with BeS test results reported to the Registry. - The Registry has a total of 544 BeS workers and 155 workers diagnosed with chronic beryllium disease (CBD).
-The Registry reported 2 new BeS and 0 CBD cases in CY2021. - The majority of BeS workers and CBD cases are associated with Y-12 and Hanford. - 27% of BeS workers are associated with employment at Y-12 and 23% of BeS workers are associated with Hanford.
-40% of CBD cases are associated with Y-12 and 22% of CBD cases are associated with Hanford. - The majority of BeS workers and CBD cases are associated with work histories involving crafts and line operators. - Crafts work histories are associated with 106 (20%) BeS workers.
+- Participants' medical surveillance programs screened a total of 9,425 workers for beryllium sensitization (BeS) in CY2022.
+Of those workers, 2,412 workers were newly reported to the Registry. - The Registry has a total of 545 BeS workers and 155 workers diagnosed with chronic beryllium disease (CBD).
+The Registry reported 1 new BeS and 0 CBD cases in CY2022. - The majority of BeS workers and CBD cases are associated with Y-12 and Hanford. - 27% of BeS workers are associated with employment at Y-12 and 23% of BeS workers are associated with Hanford.
+40% of CBD cases are associated with Y-12 and 22% of CBD cases are associated with Hanford. - The majority of BeS workers and CBD cases are associated with work histories involving crafts and line operators. - Crafts work histories are associated with 106 (19%) BeS workers.
 Line operators account for an additional 90 (17%) BeS workers.
 Crafts work histories are associated with 37 (24%) CBD cases.
 Line operators account for 23 (15%) CBD cases.